Featured Piano Score

 Originally a folk melody for the ballad The Ploughboy’s Dream, the tune Forest Green made its first hymnal appearance when English composer Ralph Vaughan Williams used it in The English Hymnal (1906) with the text O Little Town of Bethlehem.

-But in 1960, Frank von Christierson borrowed the tune for his hymn text As Men of Old Their First Fruits Brought – and published it the following year in the Hymn Society of America booklet Ten New Stewardship Hymns – giving us a really great stewardship hymn.
+In 1960, Frank von Christierson borrowed the tune for his hymn text As Men of Old Their First Fruits Brought – and published it the following year in the Hymn Society of America booklet Ten New Stewardship Hymns – giving us a marvelous stewardship hymn.
 On his motivation for writing the text As Men of Old Their First-Fruits Brought, he said:

 As pastor of two new churches, with small memberships and great financial needs, I have been deeply concerned with stewardship, also because I am deeply concerned about missions and outreach of the church to “all the world,” [and] also because stewardship is a very important phase of the Christian life.
 No one is deeply Christian until he is a “good steward.”

 Since “God loves a cheerful giver” (2 Corinthians 9:7), my piano arrangement of As Men of Old Their First-Fruits Brought – or as some hymnals today call it, As Saints of Old – bounces with exuberance to celebrate abundant harvests and the joy of generosity.
-Short and sweet, it’s a whole lot of fun to play and perfect for services with stewardship, harvest, or thanksgiving themes.
+Short and sweet, it’s fun to play and perfect for services with stewardship, harvest, or thanksgiving themes.
 Enjoy!